Skip to main content

 January 25, 2019

-Competitive inhibition assay for the detection of progesterone in dairy milk using a fiber optic SPR biosensor
+Competitive inhibition assay for the detection of progesterone in dairy milk using a fiber optic biosensor

 Daems et al. (2017) Analytica Chimica Acta 950, 1e6 Analytical methods that are often used for the quantification of progesterone in bovine milk include immunoassays and chromatographic techniques.
 Depending on the selected method,…